gfngfn/Horsea/README.md

 - [x] Prove Progress
 - [x] A surface language
 - [x] Infer some obvious stage-0 annotations
-- [ ] Prove the validity of the binding-time analysis in some sense
+- [ ] Prove the validity of the surface language in some sense

 ## TODO (implementation)